bebo-dot-dev/go-postgres-sockets/cmd/go-postgres-sockets/k8s/README.md

 # go-postgres-sockets

-## This is an outline set of steps that result in this application being built and hosted in a Google Cloud Platform (GCP) k8s Google Kuberneter Engine (GKE) cluster.
-This document assumes a local install of the GCP SDK and/or use of the Google Cloud Shell for executing `gcloud` and `kubectl` commands.
+## This is an outline set of steps that result in this application being built and hosted in a Google Cloud Platform (GCP) k8s Google Kubernetes Engine (GKE) cluster.
+These steps assume a local install of the GCP SDK and/or use of the Google Cloud Shell for executing `gcloud` and `kubectl` commands.
 ---

 ### 1. create an artifact repository in the desired target location to act as the target for the containerised application